ryancalhoun/advent-of-code/README.md

 >interview prep, company training, university coursework, practice problems, a speed contest,
 >or to challenge each other.

+## 2024
+Dedicating this year to learning [Go](https://go.dev/).

+I've encountered Go tangentially on a few occations, usually relating to Kubernetes.
+This will be my first "deep" dive.

+See [my solutions](2024) to each day's puzzle.

 ## 2023
 This is my first year solving puzzles each day they are posted.